Ensembl/gene_symbol_transformer/README.md

 poetry install
 ```

-### generate dataset
+### generate datasets

 The dataset generation encompasses downloading canonical translation protein sequences and metadata from the genome assemblies in the latest Ensembl release.
+It also generates small datasets for fast iteration during development.
 It can be recreated with the following command:
 ```
-python dataset_generation.py --generate_dataset
+python dataset_generation.py --generate_datasets
 ```

 ### training